hull weight shown in the table includes the console, empty fuel tank

 most questions are answered there.

-detailed drawings with all dimensions required to cut the all the panels
+detailed drawings with all dimensions required to cut the sides, bottom,

-from bottom to cabin parts and windshield from flat plywood sheets: no
+bulkheads, deck, floors and all parts from flat plywood sheets: no lofting,

-Nesting drawings for the best plywood layout, all parts nested.
+Nesting drawings for the best plywood layout with numbered parts.

 Plan and Profile